 The MUDRA Loan Yojana has a variety of sub-schemes designed for specific business needs.
 These schemes include:

 - MUDRA Card: This extraordinary product helps create easy credit accessibility and provides exceptional flexibility to the cardholder.
-It can be used as a credit card for the assigned overdraft limit and also as a debit card for ATM withdrawals.
+It can be used as a debit card for the assigned overdraft limit for ATM withdrawals

 Frequently Asked Questions (FAQs)